 Notably, Finance Minister Jeremy Hunt will remain in his position in this major cabinet reshuffle despite disagreements with Prime Minister Sunak on the budget issue.

-This extensive cabinet reshuffle is considered both a countermeasure and a strategy by Prime Minister Sunak to attract allies and remove a number of ministers that the Prime Minister's Office believes do not meet expectations.
+This sweeping cabinet reshuffle is considered both a countermeasure and a strategy by Prime Minister Sunak to attract allies and remove a number of ministers that the Prime Minister's Office believes do not meet expectations.

 Tra Khanh (Source: Reuters)